jtallen/turner-site/README.md

 # Deployment

-Deployment is accomplished using Vercel, which deploys directly from this GitHub repo and automatically re-deploys after every push.
+Deployment is accomplished using [Vercel](https://vercel.com), which deploys directly from this GitHub repo and automatically re-deploys after every push.
+Try it out - it's free, and great!